- What are the transition areas for the NDIS in NSW?

 Can my organisation appeal against the rate of funding variations?

 ADHC will closely monitor the actual rate of people transitioning to the NDIS against expected numbers.
-We can adjust funding variations where there is a significantly slower or faster transition rate.
+We will consider the adjustment of funding variations where there is a significantly slower or faster transition rate than expected.

 Who can I contact if I have more questions about my ADHC funding?